Thomsch/tellina_user_experiment/experiment_design_doc.md

   - Each task will have up to **5** minutes to be completed.
   - Currently, the time limit will be checked once the user has entered a command.
-  - This will reset the time counter, the mock file system, send a `2` status to the server, and move on to the next task.
+  - This will reset the time counter, the directory for experiment files, send a `2` status to the server, and move on to the next task.
-- After the each half of the experiment, asks the user if the have been using Tellina to help them
+- After the each half of the experiment, confirm if the user has been following the treatment for that half (used Tellina when allowed, did not use when not allowed)
-  - A request will be sent to the server to record this.
+  - The user's answer will be recorded just like a command sent to the log file.

 ## Risks and Concerns
-- Flask vs. something simpler
-  - I will take a look at Jason's code as soon as I can get access to it and make the necessary changes to the [server application](#server-application) section.
 - User file system safety.
   - **The client task interface does not guarantee that the user's file system will be safe from misused commands.
 The only directory that can be rolled